- Introduction Toggle Introduction Menu

 An advisory is a condition of enrollment when a student is advised, but not required to meet before, or in conjunction with, enrollment in a course or educational program.

-Students enrolled in courses that have a prerequisite must provide verification to the instructor that they have met the prerequisite.
+If you are enrolled in a course that has a prerequisite, then you must provide evidence that you have met the prerequisite.
 Supporting evidence includes:

-- A transcript that verifies the student has earned a C or better in the prerequisite course.
-Students can print an unofficial transcripts in eServices.
-Instructors have access to this information on their roster if the class was taken within Los Rios Community College District since 2003 (prior course information cannot be viewed).
+A Los Rios transcript that verifies that you have earned a "C" or better in the prerequisite course.
+Current Los Rios students may print an unofficial transcript in eServices.
+Instructors also have access to this information on their roster if you took the prerequisite class within Los Rios since 2003 (prior course information cannot be viewed).

-If a student enrolls in a course and does not meet the prerequisite, then the instructor must drop the student from the course.
+If you enroll in a course and do not meet the prerequisite, then the instructor must drop you from the course.